texas-district-11-outpost/texas-district-11-outpost.github.io/content/_index.md

 # HOW CAN WE STOP THIS?

 To be blunt, there is not much we can do to stop this.
 There is ongoing litigation right now, but we are preparing as if this is a sure thing.
-Our goal is to make sur

-and a [signup](/signup) form to let us know you're interested in helping out!
+Our goal is to ensure every member of the soon-to-be new District 11 is aware of this and that they get out and vote in 2026!
+If you'd like to be a part of this, you can use this [signup](/signup) form to let us know you're interested in helping out.

-Feel free to fork this on [Github](https://github.com/texas-district-11-outpost/texas-district-11-outpost.github.io) and study the README and open any issues there.
-Surely there are bugs/typos.